-The Petit Verdot berries need very specific conditions to ripen, starting with the correct weather during flowering.
-Petit Verdot ripens later than the other main Bordeaux varietals.
-This lateness in ripening and harvesting dates often precludes the fruit from being included in the final blend.
-Interestingly, Petit Verdot has a unique characteristic not found in most grape varieties, Petit Verdot produces more than two clusters per shoot.
+The Petit Verdot berries need very specific conditions to ripen, starting with the correct weather during the flowering period.
+Petit Verdot enjoys cooler temperatures than many Bordeaux varietals.
+Petit Verdot is very sensitive to water stress and ripens later than the other main Bordeaux grapes.
+This lateness in ripening and harvesting dates often precludes the fruit from being included in the final blend for most producers.
+Petit Verdot is most often harvested in Bordeaux after the Merlot has been picked and just before the Cabernet Sauvignon is harvested.

+Interestingly, Petit Verdot has a unique characteristic not found in most grape varieties.
+Petit Verdot produces more than two clusters per shoot.
 The grape is much older than Cabernet Sauvignon.
 The origins of Petit Verdot are unclear.
 But it’s possible the fruit was created from a cross of Duras and Tressot.
 It is thought that the grape is one of the first varieties originally planted in Bordeaux by the ancient Romans.